schumacherlab/neolution-live/README.md

-### **Foreign Antigenic Space (FAS) database prediction pipeline**
+### **Neolution pipeline**
-*Pipeline for the prediction of neo-antigens from (Alexandrov) variant calls through FASdb lookups*
+*Pipeline for the prediction of neo-antigens*

 ---

-Main script (queryDatabase.R) takes takes an input file (specified as a commandline argument) and queries contents of the Schumi FAS database with the entries it parses.
+Two branches are currently under development:
+1. fasdb-based - uses csv input and epitopes in fasdb for initial lookups (any missing data is generated on-the-fly)
+2. live - uses vcf input and performs all predictions live (to be used e.g. for patient predictions)

-**IMPORTANT:** For additional information regarding drawbacks & the required commandline arguments, read the **Extended information** segment below.
+**IMPORTANT:** For additional information regarding the required commandline arguments, read the **Extended information** segment below.

 **Usage example:**
 `Rscript ~/fasdb/queryDatabase.R /input_data/AML.csv LAML 123`